ArianeDucellier/arianeducellier.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in statistical forecasting, and more broadly data science using complex data across space and time.
+I am interested in statistical analysis and time series forecasting, and more broadly data science using complex data across space and time.

+Currently, I am working on developing mathematical methods and computational codes to adjust data sample weights of contingency tables to match desired marginal totals at the [Institute for Health Metrics and Evaluation (IHME)](https://www.healthdata.org/)

 Previously, I was working on forecasting housing market indicators at [Zillow](https://www.zillowgroup.com).

 Before that, I worked on low-frequency seismic data and numerical inversion of earthquake models at [University of Washington](https://www.washington.edu) and the [French Geological Survey (BRGM)](https://www.brgm.fr/en).

 ## News

+- Fall 2023: I am teaching a course on [Data Visualization with R](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.

 - July 2023: I have participated in the [Causal Inference with Observational Data](https://si.biostat.washington.edu/institutes/siscer/CR2312) program of the [Summer Institute in Statistics for Clinical & Epidemiological Research (SISCER)](https://si.biostat.washington.edu/institutes/siscer).